 • Installation or replacement of rubber or brass casters

-• Broken or missing strings
+• Broken or missing strings and sticking keys

 • Broken or damaged agraffes